The Minnesota COVID-19 Response website provides the latest information on COVID-19 for the State of Minnesota.

 - Nursing Assistant Training has moved online.

-- Dietary Aide Training has moved online.
+- Housekeeping Training, Professional Leadership Training and Dietary Aide Training have moved online.

 - If you’re unsure about the status of a program, contact us.